The Best Ever Rocket Pesto (Without Pine Nuts or Raw Garlic) Recipe

 By Tracey Bailey, Biome founder

 I've made a lot of pesto from my garden but this recipe makes the best ever.
 It is less oily than using pine nuts, and a less intense flavour than purely basil.
-Nothing can beat the true flavour of home grown rocket, so I hope to inspire you to grow your own to make this recipe!
+Nothing can beat the true flavour of home grown rocket.

 Toasting the pepita seeds and also cooking the garlic a little first made all the difference.
-I'm not a fan of raw garlic, so cooking off the garlic briefly at the end of the toasting the pepitas worked so well.
+I'm not a fan of raw garlic, so cooking off the garlic briefly at the end of toasting the pepitas worked so well.
+And for vegans and soy intolerant such as myself, I use umami-rich vegan options like chickpea miso and nutritional yeast.

 Rocket is one of the easiest greens to grow and can be grown for months in much of Australia.
 The cooler months of Autumn and Spring are perfect for lush growth.
 I recommend mass planting from either seeds or two punnets of seedlings planted quite close together.
-It seems to do better when supporting each other - just like humans! :)
+It seems to thrive when growing en masse—just like humans, it does better with a bit of support!

 Ingredients